-Blink – One of our favorite travel tools.
+Blink – We love Blink so much that we created a Page dedicated to discussing the value.
 Security as you travel!
 Blink will allow you to look into your hostel room, Airbnb room, or hotel.
 We also use it to check in at home while we are away.
 Get these batteries for best performance.

 Kindle – The go-to travel tool for reading on the road.
 Books can really fill up the backpack – this helps eliminate that.